-HES provides a critical set of evacuation and response information to hurricane-prone SLTT Emergency Managers to guide their hurricane evacuation planning.
-An HES has five key components:
+HES provide a critical set of evacuation and response information to hurricane prone SLTT emergency managers to guide their hurricane evacuation planning.
+HES have 5 key components:

 - Hazard Analysis

 - Vulnerability Analysis

 - Behavioral Analysis

 - Shelter Analysis

 - Transportation Analysis

 Technical Data Reports are the final products of the HES process and contain the findings of the various components of the study.